Psychology is the scientific study of the mind and how it dictates and influences our behaviour, from communication and memory to thought and emotion.

 - Psychologists can design complex ways of researching behaviour and processes to enable improvements to be made.

-- Psychology encourages you to think about why people are behaving as they are.
-This increases understanding and enables better workplace relationships.
+- Psychology encourages you to think about why people are behaving as they are, enabling better workplace relationships.

 Therefore a psychology degree is able to equip students to enter the job market and pursue any area of interest from finance and banking to HR and media/advertising.
 A small group of graduates will become psychologists which involves work experience in the relevant clinical areas and then further study to doctorate level.